alexjota/Kraken/README.md

 Kinect Realtime Analysis with Azure Event Hubs.

 It uses the Depth-Basics sample from the Kinect SDK with a few tweaks to record events to Event Hubs.
-A consumer worker role processes the events, deciding whether to raise a proximity alert (<50 cm from the sensor).
+A consumer worker role processes the events, deciding whether to raise a proximity alert (<50 cm from the sensor) and send alerts to a Service Bus queue.
+Another worker will pick the alert messages and push them to the monitoring website using SignalR.
-For the time being, a consumer worker role processes the alerts and displays the alert in the console.

 Requirements